hengshuaiyao/HengshuaiYao.github.io/README.md

 <ul>
    <li> a data perspective for gradient descent, and the possibility of using the gradient descent update data to learn and plan step-sizes for an acceleration of gradient descent. </li>
    <li> a new understanding of individual step-sizes for parameters, that the collection of them, in the form of diagonal matrix as we explored in the paper, can be viewed as a multi-step transition model for gradient descent update. </li>
    <li> the diagonal-matrix step-size has the same projection power as a full-sized matrix.
 Why is this important?
 The difference is O(n) or O(n^2).
 The difference is whether O(n) can be exact.
-This frees diagonal-step-size from approximating Hessian. </li>
+This frees the diagonal-step-size from approximating Hessian. </li>
    <li> why negative step-sizes make sense for both deterministic and stochastic settings for fast convergence. </li>
  </ul>